Lip balm made with cocoa butter, like our Mongo Kiss, can sometimes have a grainy texture. This is actually called "blooming".

 This happens when balm is exposed to extreme temperature changes (like in your car or directly exposed to the elements).
 We recommend you keep your balm cool and at room temperature to avoid balm blooming.

-If this happens to your balm this winter, rest assured that your lip balm is still effective and safe to use!
+If this happens to your balm, rest assured that your lip balm is still effective and safe to use!